-Home >> Caffeine >> Caffeine and Teenagers
+Healthy Diet Plans >> Caffeine >> Caffeine and Teenagers

 Caffeine and Teenagers

+Caffeine stimulates the central nervous system and people become more alert and energetic with caffeine consumption, thus it is classified as a drug.
 It occurs naturally in coffee beans, tea leaves, cocoa and cola nuts.
 There are many other foods and beverages besides coffee that provide substantial amounts of caffeine these include soda, carbonated beverages, cold drinks, caffeinated soft drinks, chocolates, coffee ice creams, tea, iced tea, hot cocoa and also used in some drugs for the treatment of cold, asthma and over the counter pills for pain.
 Caffeine is very bitter in taste in natural form; however it goes through many processes to camouflage its bitter taster before it is used in caffeinated drinks and soft drinks.

-Most of the caffeine intake in a teenager’s diet is through soft drinks that not only is a source of caffeine, but also gives substantial amount of sugar – empty calories and artificial flavor.
 Café shops have become a common place for teen’s hangout.
 But they don’t realize that they are just sitting with a cup of fat, sugar and caffeine, unless they choose skim milk instead of cream in their coffee.

 Side effects of caffeine on teenagers